alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ### 💧 Extracting Hydrogen from Air

-The core of our design is storing hydrogen molecules.
+The core of our design is storing hydrogen gas.
 How can we lay our hands on those sweet H₂ molecules?
 We have set our hopes on
 [atmospheric water generators](https://en.wikipedia.org/wiki/Atmospheric_water_generator),